 E-Commerce planning and customer service

-You set it up before you launch.
-It’s part of your customer experience after you launch.
-And it helps you keep track of how well you’re meeting customer needs.
+You set it up before you start selling online.
+It supports customers after you launch and helps you track how well you’re meeting their needs.

 It’s the first point of contact for customers when they need you to :-